 I did find a hang gliding place, but after watching a handful of poor souls go running across the sand dunes, jump into the air, then collapse into a crumpled heap, I decided to save my $120.
 Not to mention that they were attempting their first flights on the hottest day of the year.
 I’m not sure if they were running to gain lift, or were simply doing their best not to blister their feet in the 130-degree sand.
 Either way, the 30 feet or so of flight they achieved hardly looked worth the sweat required.

 I guess taking flight strapped to a canvas will have to wait.

 As the hang gliders fell one by one to heat exhaustion and lack of wind, we hiked around the dunes in sand that nearly turned the bottom of my flip-flops into a melted, rubbery goo.

 The still-freezing Atlantic Ocean didn’t seem all that bad after a day of waiting for the AC to cool down the inside of a scorching minivan.
 I did get to see a pod of dolphins swimming in bounds up the coast; I only barely missed being in the water with them after one breathtaking dip to cool down.
-The ocean was nearly as cold as the water on my Memorial Day camping trip — maybe a degree or two above cardiac arrest.
+The ocean was nearly as cold as my shelter during a winter storm on the Appalachian Trail — maybe a degree or two above cardiac arrest.

 The highlight?
 You know you’re getting older when one of the highlights of a trip turns out to be a meal.
 We ate the mother of all seafood feasts at a dingy-yet-pleasant restaurant on the fishing pier.
 After encountering some of the marketing hooplah, I expected a touristy experience where a man dressed in a plastic lobster suit may or may not be the greeter.